 The Flam Railway

-One of Norway’s top tourist attractions, the ride has been named one of the top 10 train journeys in Europe by National Geographic Traveler Magazine.
+Among Norway’s top tourist attractions, it’s been named one of the top 10 train rides in Europe by National Geographic Traveler.

 Like us, many visitors – especially those visiting on a cruise – board the train in the storybook hamlet of Flam.

-While Flam itself is tiny (population 400), it welcomes cruise passengers from almost 200 cruise ships that visit the area each year – and the return train trip in vintage carriages is a popular two-hour excursion.
+While Flam itself is tiny (population 400), it welcomes cruise passengers from almost 200 cruise ships that visit the area each year – and the return train trip on vintage carriages between Flam and Myrdal is a popular two-hour excursion.